DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

         },
     }

-Register the key within [GlobalConfig](/api-reference/50%20Common/Object%20Structures/GlobalConfig '/Documentation/ApiReference/Common/Object_Structures/GlobalConfig') and add the `devextreme-key.ts` file path to your project's `.gitignore` file.
+Register the key within [GlobalConfig](/api-reference/50%20Common/Object%20Structures/GlobalConfig '/Documentation/ApiReference/Common/Object_Structures/GlobalConfig') and add the `devextreme-license.ts` file path to your project's `.gitignore` file.
 See the previous section for details.